Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 ![Favicon Console error](https://github.com/manasi1031/Mighty-quest/blob/master/assets/images/favicon-console-error.jpg)

 Originally I did not add any favicon to my website.
 However after deploying, I kept on seeing this error.
 To remove this error I went to favicon generator and created one specific to my website and added it.
-I added the file to my main folder and added the below to all "<head>" sections of my pages and the error was resolved.
+I added the file to my main folder and added "link rel='shortcut icon' type='image/x-icon' href='favicon.ico'/" to all "head" sections of my pages and the error was resolved.
-    "<link rel='shortcut icon' type='image/x-icon' href='favicon.ico'/>"

 - _Span element undefined error in console from quizscript.js_